Good news for those with self-assessment tax bills

 Personal investments

 What kind of taxes you pay on investments depend upon the type of investments.
 For example, you don’t pay Capital Gains Tax on money in your ISA and you get tax reliefs if you invest through Enterprise Investment Scheme (EIS) and Seed Enterprise Investment Scheme (SEIS).
-Get solid tax advice from our chartered accountants today.
+Get solid tax advice from our Accountants today.

 Trust and Inheritance Tax